 We will post new learning activities after the Easter Holidays, and then you can begin your South America project too.
 There is a fun 2020 Time Capsule if you want to complete over the holidays.
 As it is the Easter Holidays, lots of chocolate egg eating is required!
 Please email pictures of any work you have been completing, so we can see your creativity.
 Keep safe and look after yourselves and your families.

 Well Done to Jacob, our star of the week for her excellent attitude in every lesson, great role model around school and always producing wonderful writing!

 Please make sure your reading records are signed and in school each Tuesday and Friday please.
 You need to aim to read for around 15 minutes minimum each night.

-English: Mr Longworth - The Boy in the Striped Pyjamas
+English: Mr Longworth - The Philosopher's Stone by JK Rowling

 Spellings - tested each Friday .

-PE- remember full kits please for Thursday and Friday PE sessions.
+PE- remember full kits please for Thursday and Friday PE sessions .
 Also tie long hair back.